* Prices gain on fears over Cyprus contagion

 * Bond rally squeezes shorts, prompts short covering

-NEW YORK, March 19 U.S. Treasuries prices edged
+NEW YORK, March 19 U.S. Treasuries prices rose

 At the same time, French Finance Minister Pierre Moscovici

 said the euro zone could not lend Cyprus any more, since the